Group-48-W3/W3/README.md

 # W3
-contract management system for the w3 Pvt.Ltd.
+Complete Contract Management system for the W3 Pvt.Ltd.

-### Main Functionality
+### Main Functionality (Sub-Systems)

 - Contract Management with Quotation and Activities
+- Expense Management with API capabiltiy
+- Inventory Management for managing the elasiticity of demand/supply
-- Graphical Representation about progress of contracts
+- Dashboard with Graphical Representations on progress of contracts/inventory/expense

-Team48